-- The background and qualifications of the Directors considered as a group should provide a significant breadth of experience, knowledge and abilities to assist the Board in fulfilling its responsibilities. - Diversity reflecting gender, ethnic background, country of citizenship and professional experience.
-Diverse professional and personal backgrounds. - Conflict of interest which would violate any applicable law or regulation or interfere with the performance of the responsibilities of a director. - Commitment of the nominee to understanding the Company and its industry, embracing the organisation's values to help shape its vision, mission and strategic direction including oversight of risk management and internal control. - Commitment of the nominee to spending the time necessary to function effectively as a Director, including attending and participating in meetings of the Board and its Committees.
+- The background and qualifications of the Directors, breadth of experience, knowledge and abilities to assist the Board in fulfilling its responsibilities. - Diversity reflecting gender, ethnic background, country of citizenship and professional experience. - Diverse professional and personal backgrounds. - conflict of interest which would violate any applicable law or regulation or interfere with the performance of the responsibilities of a director. - Commitment of the nominee to understanding the Company and its industry, embracing the organisation's values to help shape its vision, mission and strategic direction including oversight of risk management and internal control. - Commitment of the nominee to spending the time necessary to function effectively as a Director, including attending and participating in meetings of the Board and its Committees.